Zoning Bylaw Rewrite

 *This question was originally received by the planning team via email.
 With respect to the proposed zoning changes, how will the City address the increased parking demand?
 In Riverdale, most if not all of the older apartments, all have at the very least, two vehicles per unit.
 When the apartments were built, they provided one parking stall per unit on site.
 At present, the parking demand has far exceeded the available parking on the streets where the apartments are located, and has spread to adjacent streets.
 With the increasing number of legal (and illegal) suites as well as granny type suites, the demand for parking has also increased, with no conditions made for additional on site parking provided by the owner.
 These conditions, combined with the general increase in the number of motor vehicles per household has created an issue where our streets are becoming parking lots.
 With further densification being considered, will the City put in place a comprehensive parking policy first, or will densification occur and parking will somehow have to sort itself out?
 In the City of Whitehorse bylaws, the City requires on street parking permits, yet this bylaw has never been applied nor enforced.
 Increasing density is a responsible measure, but parking is an essential component that must be addressed first.

-City Resident asked about 2 months ago
+City Resident asked 9 months ago

 Thanks for your question.
 Off-street parking (i.e. on private property) is currently required to be provided for all new developments at a rate of one space per dwelling unit throughout most of the City, except downtown where it is one space per two dwelling units.
 Under the proposed changes, most developments providing new residential dwellings will still be required to provide one space per unit, except where two living or garden suites are provided, in which case a parking space would not be required for the second suite.